camerony/VoronCustom/v0.1_MiniAfterBlockHead/README.md

 Modified Mini After-LGX-Lite (Olof Ogland) to use 3010 Blower as Hotend Fan

 ## Why??
-Better hotend cooling and reduces heat creep.
+Better hotend cooling to reduce heat creep.

 *** Extruders ***